We do not request reimbursement of costs

 from veterans nor from people who suffer from multiple sclerosis.

-Social Security Disability for MigrainesMigraines are a type of headache that are known for causing a sufferer significant, throbbing pain in the head.
-People who suffer from migraines may be warned that a migraine is going to happen by experiencing a visual disturbance known as an aura.
+Migraine is a type of headache known for causing a sufferer significant, throbbing pain in the head.
+People who suffer from migraines may be warned that a migraine will happen by experiencing a visual disturbance known as an aura.
 An aura can make it difficult for the sufferer to see, and migraine pain follows for most people who experience migraines.
 Some people only get an aura or a migraine instead of both.

-People who suffer from migraines typically have a trigger that sets off their headaches, but these triggers cannot always be controlled.
-Women are more likely to suffer from migraines than man, and hormonal changes related to a woman’s menstrual cycle or pregnancy can be a migraine trigger.
-Other common triggers include caffeine, salt, medications, stress and physical exertion.
+People who suffer from migraines typically have a trigger that sets off their headaches.
+Still, individuals cannot always control these triggers.
+Women are more likely to suffer from migraines than men, and hormonal changes related to a woman’s menstrual cycle or pregnancy can trigger migraines.
+Other common triggers include caffeine, salt, medications, stress, and physical exertion.

 Monday : 9am–5pm